coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/ns-cloner-site-copier/readme.txt

 2. All new Add-on manager

 == Changelog ==

+= 3.0.5.9 =
+* Updated PHP 7 compatibility to use proper global variable variable emulation

+= 3.0.5.8 =
+* Fixed bug with search and replace preventing multiple replacements in rare cases where the search is different but the replace value is the same.

 = 3.0.5.7 =
 * Added new feature to save default site template for re-use in cloning every time